clojuredocs/guides/README.md

 ### Tutorials

-This kind of guides are for complete newcomers and need to include a lot of hand holding and don't assume any previous familiarity with Clojure, JVM, JVM tool ecosystem, functional programming, immutability and so on.
+These guides are for complete newcomers and should include a lot of hand holding.
+They don't assume any previous familiarity with Clojure, the JVM, the JVM tool ecosystem, functional programming, immutability, and so on.

 Target audience: newcomers to the language.

 ### Language guides

-Tis kind of guides is more in-depth, focused on various aspects of the language and interoperability.
-For example, good examples of such guides are
+These guides are more in-depth, focused on various aspects of the language and interoperability.
+Examples of such guides include:

   * Sequences
   * Interoperability
   * Reference types
   * Laziness
   * Macros and compilation

 Target audience: from developers who already have some familiarity with the language to those who have been using it for a while.